Skip to main content

 Michigan Hemoglobinopathy Quality Improvement Program

-NEW!
-The Michigan Department of Health and Human Services in collaboration with the University of Michigan's Child Health Evaluation Research Center and the Sickle Cell Disease Association of America - Michigan Chapter, are excited to share our state's Sickle Cell Disease Partners Call to Action.
+The Michigan Department of Health and Human Services is also in collaboration with the University of Michigan's Child Health Evaluation Research Center and the Sickle Cell Disease Association of America - Michigan Chapter, are excited to share our state's Sickle Cell Disease Partners Call to Action.
 There are multiple cross-cutting initiatives currently happening with many more on the horizon.
-We encourage you to share this document amongst your partners and to continue to stay involved as we move the outlined initiatives forward.

 Partners